 When an employee suffers an injury on a construction site, worker’s compensation may initially appear to be the only option available.
 However, in many cases, a construction accident is the result of the negligence of a third party – not the worker’s employer.
 When an entity other than the employee’s own company is to blame, it may be possible to file a third-party claim to pursue compensation for the associated damages — in addition to the workers’ compensation claim.

-At Helton, Cody & Associates, PLLC, our lawyers focus on helping injured victims of negligent acts pursue the compensation they need to allow for full recoveries and financial security.
+At Law Office of Lyndon R. Helton, PLLC, our lawyers focus on helping injured victims of negligent acts pursue the compensation they need to allow for full recoveries and financial security.
 We have been helping residents in Hickory and surrounding areas in western North Carolina recover fair compensation after an accident for more than two decades.

 Construction is inherently dangerous in many ways.
 Every day, construction workers must perform their job duties on unfinished structures with few to no safety features seen in finished buildings.
 This may include unfinished stairwells, exposed electrical systems, and numerous falling risks.